tzmfreedom/phpstan-extensions/README.md

 }

 (new Foo)->exampleWithAttribute();
-// VisibleForTesting attributed method Foo::visibleForTestingWithAttribute should be called in private scope on no testing environment
+// VisibleForTesting annotated method Foo::visibleForTestingWithAttribute should be called in private scope on no testing environment
 ```

 ## Installation